HCDigitalScholarship/onboarder/slides/chapter1_01_introduction.md

 - As always, the <a href="https://honorcouncil.haverford.edu/the-code/" target="blank">Honor Code</a> serves as our model. _Trust, concern, and respect_.
 - _No one is alone._ We will do our very best to foster a collaborative atmosphere, and welcome your ideas for ways to do so.
 This is your summer experience, so let's shape it together!
 - _Practice self care._ The work environments that we find ourselves in can be isolating, distracting, and exhausting.
-Self care is not just something you practice during non-work hours!
+Self care is not just something you practice during non-work hours, but rather something we do as needed.
 During the work day, you might find it helpful to do things like:
     - Move around (take a walk or a yoga break)
     - Meditate
     - Grab a healthy snack
     - Share a funny pet photo
+These are all
 - _Embrace failure_.
 We're going to fail a lot, and it's ok!
 Failure is how we learn new things.
-Sharing failures as well as successes.
+Let's share our failures as well as our successes with each other.
 - _Communicate_.
 Above all else, if you're unsure about what to do next, are having trouble focusing, or are feeling stuck in your work, let someone know!

 ---